 When it comes to protecting your WordPress site, two-factor authentication is one of the best things you can do to secure your site — but how do you implement it?
 In this post, we’ll cover how to set up two-factor authentication for your WordPress site with Google Authenticator and iThemes Security Pro.

 Why Use Two-Factor Authentication?
 The Problem With Passwords

-With major security breeches like the recent Heartbleed bug that compromised passwords for millions of users, passwords are becoming an increasingly risky way of allowing user access to admin accounts.
+With major security breeches like the Heartbleed bug that compromised passwords for millions of users, passwords are becoming an increasingly risky way of allowing user access to admin accounts.

 Google’s spam guru, Matt Cutts, explained it best:

 Two-factor authentication is a simple feature that asks for more than just your password.
 It requires both “something you know” (like a password) and “something you have” (like your phone).

 With two-factor authentication, users are required to enter both a password and a second code sent to a device.
 Both the password and the code are required to log in to a user account, adding an extra layer of security that verifies it’s actually you logging in and not someone who gained access (or even guessed) your password.